istio/istio/samples/multicluster/README.md

-# Instructions for building a multi-cluster multi-network mesh.
+# Instructions for building a multi-cluster multi-network mesh

 Choose clusters to build a mesh from.
 The clusters may be on the same or diferent network.